tari/taricorp.net/content/posts/2025/web1999/index.md

 }
 ```

-Of note, if a window of the randomly-chosen type already exists, this function
+Note that if a window of the randomly-chosen type already exists, this function
 will attempt each of the others in sequence until one that doesn't yet exist is
 created.
 That requires a check beforehand to ensure that there is at least one
 available slot in `instances` to avoid an infinite loop, which I've omitted from
 the above sample code.
-The use of a `goto` statement at all is rather
+The use of a `goto` statement at all is also rather
 unconventional, but I found it to be a useful shortcut that allowed me to
 guarantee that this function would always complete in a reasonable amount of
 time.
 It would be more random to continuously generate random numbers until an